What Is the Financial Cost of Diabetes?

 - Increased physical activity (as recommended by a patient's physician)

-- Understanding recommended diet and taking steps to lead a healthier lifestyle as directed by your doctor can help reduce the costs.
+- Understanding the recommended diet and taking steps to lead a healthier lifestyle as directed by your doctor can help reduce the costs.

 - Having access to good healthcare